 Okay, so now you know how your status as an owner-operator can influence what you will pay for trucking insurance to the tune of thousands of dollars per truck.
 But what are the other factors that impact where you end up within the average cost ranges—or outside of them?

-The cargo you haul can influence how much you pay to insure your trucks.
+- The cargo you haul can influence how much you pay to insure your trucks.
 Are you a waste hauling or garbage collector?
 If so, consider the different types of specialized coverage your business requires.

 Earlier, we talked about some of the specific types of insurance coverage you can get for semi-trucks.
 But we didn’t mention that there are some additional types of insurance you may only need to purchase if you are hauling specific types of freight.